gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 ![](../Rplots/week8/WinsElectoralCollege2020.png)
 [Figure 1: Final Prediction Electoral Map ](../Rplots/week8/WinsElectoralCollege2020.png)

 From this electoral college map, Biden wins by a landslide with **372 electoral college votes** while Trump is left with **166 electoral college votes**.
 However, while writing this post election reflection blog entry I realized that I had made a small coding mistake that had a drastic effect on my final election prediction results.
-I accidentally used the republican party's polling data when predicting the democratic party's state level popular vote percentages, which can be seen in line 232 of the [r code in my week 8 blog post](https://github.com/gkim65/2020_ElectionBlogPost_gov1347/blob/gh-pages/Rplots/week8/safeStates.R)
+I accidentally used the republican party's polling data when predicting the democratic party's state level popular vote percentages, which can be seen in line 232 of the [R code in my week 8 blog post](https://github.com/gkim65/2020_ElectionBlogPost_gov1347/blob/gh-pages/Rplots/week8/safeStates.R).

 Fixing this error, I was left with the true intended results of my prediction:
 ![](../Rplots/week9/REALPredictionsWinsElectoralCollege2020.png)